Compensation & Benefits

 State Employees are provided with 12 paid holidays per year.

 Employees who are not eligible for overtime are provided with 2 personal days per year.
-Certain other classifications receive personal leave days as designated in the collective bargaining agreement.
+Certain other classifications receive personal leave days as designated in the applicable collective bargaining agreement.
 Confidential employees receive 3 personal leave days per year.

 Leaves may be granted for long-term medical situations, military duty, bereavement, job-related education, and child bearing and adoption.